 Whether your surgeon decides to perform open or closed rhinoplasty to fix your dorsal hump, you should expect to pay $6,000-$8,000.

 If you have a small nasal bump, an injection with filler above and below the hump may make it less apparent.
 Note that injecting some areas of the nose, such as the tip, carries a higher risk of complications.
 In addition, most fillers eventually dissolve and the injections must be repeated, so this isn’t a permanent solution.

 Another drawback to nose filler injections is the risk of lumpiness, which can happen if the filler is injected too close to the skin instead of deeper in the tissue.
 This can be corrected by injecting a product that dissolves the filler.

 Additionally, if the filler is placed too superficially, the skin around the injection may take on a bluish discoloration, known as the Tyndall effect.
 There’s also a small risk of infection at the site, numbness, or an allergic-type reaction to the filler.

 If you’re considering a surgical procedure, it’s important to ask questions and get answers.
 A plastic surgeon should sit down with you and determine what can be achieve and the options available to you.
 Together, you can come up with a plan that addresses your needs and helps you sculpt the nose that best enhances your face.

-» If you’re looking for a rhinoplasty expert, Zwivel can help you find a reliable surgeon in your area.
-Use our online consultation tool to get answers to all your preliminary questions.
+» If you’re looking for a rhinoplasty expert, meet our medical review team to get answers to all your preliminary questions.